davydovanton/davydovanton.github.io/_posts/2015-10-26-get-requiest-with-custom-locale-in-your-tests.md

 ---
 layout: post
-title: "Get requiest with custom locale in your tests"
+title: "Get request with custom locale in your tests"
 description: "Send specifiy locale in rspec or minitest get request"
 ---